BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 2. We use Bayes' theorem to condition our models to the available data.
     We call this process **inference**, and as a result we obtain a posterior distribution.
-We hope the data reduces the uncertainty for possible parameter values, though this is not a guaranteed of any Bayesian model.
+We hope the data reduces the uncertainty for possible parameter values, though this is not a guarantee of any Bayesian model.

 3. We criticize the model by checking whether the model makes sense